 This may seem obvious, but we’ve seen plenty of college students skip a shower or two in order to get in extra study time.

 Please do not do that!

-A clean body (and mind) are a must if you want to have a successful week.
+A clean body (and mind) are a must if you want to stay healthy and have a successful week.